- 🥇

 All outcome prices sum to approximately $1.00.

-Critical concept: Prices are probabilities, not certainties.
+Key concept: prices are probabilities, not certainties.

 Resolution rules are the most important thing to read before trading.